mksha/proffer/resources/aws/shareami/README.md

 ---
 # Schema
 accountId: integer                # Required | Desc: Target AWS account id.
+accountAlias: string              # Optional | Desc: Target AWS account alias.
+It is recommended, bec we will get better inventory report.
+Otherwise accountAlias will be null in report.
 profile: string                   # Optional | Desc: AWS Profile to get creds for target aws account.
 Needed if `copyTagsAcrossAccounts` flag is true and `roleArn` key is not set.
 roleArn: string                   # Optional | Desc: AWS Role ARN to get creds for target aws account.
 Needed if `copyTagsAcrossAccounts` flag is true and `profile` key is not set.
 regions: [string]                 # Required | Desc: List of target AWS account regions with which we want to share the source ami.